 We have not found any outstanding class-action lawsuits or FTC complaints filed against Clover.
-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

-Customer Support Options
+Clover Customer Support Options

 The Clover website lists dedicated phone support lines, email, and a troubleshooting portal.
 At this time, Clover does not qualify as a top customer service processor.